JabRef/jabref/docs/code-howtos.md

   - Read test input from `@State` objects
   - Return result of calculations (either explicitly or via a `BlackHole` object)
 - [List of examples](https://github.com/melix/jmh-gradle-example/tree/master/src/jmh/java/org/openjdk/jmh/samples)

+## equals
+When creating an `equals`method follow:
+ 1. Use the `== `operator to check if the argument is a reference to this object.
+If so, return `true`.
+ 2. Use the `instanceof` operator to check if the argument has the correct type.
+If not, return `false`.
+ 3. Cast the argument to the correct type.
+ 4. For each “significant” field in the class, check if that field of the argument matches the corresponding field of this object.
+If all these tests succeed, return `true` otherwise, return `false`.
+ 5. When you are finished writing your equals method, ask yourself three questions: Is it symmetric?
+Is it transitive?
+Is it consistent?

+Also, note:
+ *   Always override `hashCode` when you override equals (`hashCode` also has very strict rules)
+ *   Don’t try to be too clever
+ *   Don’t substitute another type for `Object` in the equals declaration